MauraTeluq20/L2-Spanish-gender-assignment/README.md

 The code included in this repository was created by Maura Cruz Enríquez, professor at Université TÉLUQ and the principal researcher of the project.
 Although not a professional programmer, she has formal training in computer science courses at the Université de Montréal (Introduction to Programming: C, C++, Java; Web Programming), and has also completed independent training in Python, Natural Language Processing, and statistics with R through platforms such as Codecademy and Udemy.

-The scripts were developed with the assistance of programming-support tools such as Copilot and ChatGPT, which were used to refine syntax, check functions, and ensure reproducibility.
+The scripts were developed with the assistance of programming-support tools such as Copilot, which were used to refine syntax, check functions, and ensure reproducibility.

 All analyses were conducted using Spyder (for Python scripts) and RStudio (for R scripts).